 On the stovetop

+Any of the whole grains can be cooked in a pot just as you would cook white rice, but they take longer and will use more liquid.
 Use a medium-size pot with a tight-fitting lid.
-Bring the bouillon (see the Stovetop chart below for amounts) to a boil in the pot, stir in the grains and return to boiling.
+Bring the bouillon (see the chart below for amounts) to a boil in the pot, stir in the grains and return to boiling.
 Reduce the heat to low, cover the pot and simmer until the grains are tender and most of the water is absorbed.

 You can add raw grains to soups or stews while they cook.
 My only concern is getting everything done at the same time without overcooking any of the ingredients.
 Some of my recipes use this method, but most recommend cooking the grains separately.
 Do whatever seems easiest for you.

 Rice cooker: if you have a rice cooker with a metal container and no timer, you may be able to use it to cook your whole grains, but you will need to experiment.
 These cookers use a sensor to determine when the liquid has been absorbed.
 Start with the quantities listed on the steamer chart, below, and add more liquid if your grains come out too hard, less if they are too soft.

-Chart 2.
-Cooking Whole Grains on the Stovetop
+Chart: Cooking Whole Grains on the Stovetop